team3011/2025FTC/README.md

 	d) plug the usb cable into the computer<br>
 	e) The top bar of Andriod Studio should now show the control hub connected to the left of TeamCode.
 If it is not there, check to make sure the control hub is connected to the VM.
 On the VM bar click Devices -> USB, make sure there is a check mark next to the control hub.
 If the check mark is not there, click on the device.<br>
 	f) To push code, click on the green triangle next to Teamcode.<br>
+ 	g) if the push is working, the green light on the control hub will flash blue.
+Wait until it is solid green to move on.<br>
 6) Pushing code with Wi-Fi<br>
 	a) Insert the Wi-Fi stick and make sure it is connected to the VM<br>
 	b) Open the Wi-Fi connects and find your robot, is should look like FTC_####.
 Connect to it.
 Once connected it will say connected but with no internet.<br>